Efficient and Effective Quantum Compiling for Entanglement-based Machine Learning on IBM Q Devices: Proposed compiling strategy for GHZ circuits

-As soon as the most connected qubit has been found, the \textsf{create\_path()} function (Algorithm \ref{alg:createpath}) is executed, in order to obtain a path connecting all the qubits that must be involved in the GHZ circuit.
-There, $s$ denotes the source node (the one with highest rank $R$), $\mathcal{P}_x$ is the set of predecessors of node $x$, $\mathcal{S}_x$ is the set of successors of node $x$, $\mathcal{C}$ is the set of nodes to be connected, $\mathcal{T}$ is the set of node pairs corresponding to the desired path and $MAX$ is the maximum number of qubits allowed by the device.
+As soon as the qubit with the highest rank has been found, function \textsf{spanning\_tree()} (Algorithm \ref{alg:spanningtree}) is executed, in order to obtain a spanning tree connecting all the $m$ available qubits.
+There, $s$ denotes the source node (the one with highest rank $R$), $\mathcal{P}$ is the set of predecessors of a given node, $\mathcal{C}$ is the set of nodes to be connected, and $\mathcal{T}$ is the set of node pairs corresponding to the desired spanning tree.

-The \textsf{place\_cnot()} function (Algorithm \ref{alg:placecnot}) walks the aforementioned path and uses the \textsf{cnot()} function (Algorithm \ref{alg:cnot}) to put across each node pair either a CNOT or an inverse-CNOT gate (illustrated in Figure \ref{fig:inverseCNOT}), depending on the direction of the link dictated by the coupling map.
-Parameter $k$ in \textsf{place\_cnot()} permits for the reuse of the function to build other circuits than GHZ (see Section \ref{sec:exp-learn} for details).
-More specifically, $k=11$ corresponds to the GHZ circuit.
-In \textsf{cnot()}, $\mathcal{S}_x$ is the set of successors of node $x$.
+Function \textsf{place\_cnot()} (Algorithm \ref{alg:placecnot}) walks the aforementioned path and uses the \textsf{cnot()} function (Algorithm \ref{alg:cnot}) to put across each node pair either a CNOT or an inverse-CNOT gate (illustrated in Figure \ref{fig:inverseCNOT}), depending on the direction of the link dictated by the coupling map.
+In \textsf{cnot()}, $\mathcal{S}_c$ is the set of successors of node $c$.

 In Figure \ref{fig:adjustedCMs}, the couplings between qubits in the resulting circuits are illustrated, for QX4 and QX5 respectively.
 With our approach, the number of gates is kept to a minimum, which is good as every gate added to the circuit brings a certain amount of error with it.